-If the Complainant is unhappy with the DB's decision they can appeal against this decision.
-If this happens, SO1 SCT will appoint an appropriate AB, usually a panel of senior officers, sometimes with an Independent Member.
+If the Complainant disagrees with the DB's decision they can submit an appeal application.
+If this happens, the RN SC Secretariat will determine whether the appeal application is admissible, and if it is will appoint an appropriate AB, usually a panel of senior officers, sometimes with an Independent Member.
 The AB may direct further investigation.

 Once this is complete you will be sent a copy of the full case file less any legal advice, and given the opportunity to make any comments you have for the AB before they decide on the SC.
 The AB will then meet and make their determination which will be sent to you in the form of a Decision Letter.
+In some cases an appeal route is not available, for example, when a SC is decided by a Service Board at DB level.